hwdeboer1977/midnight-polisZK/docs/status.md

    the benefit from a **reference year** rather than the final month alone.
-5. **Employees holding their own keys** is **done for wallet-based employees**: both employees in the 2026-08-25 run held their own 1AM wallets, supplied their own coin and encryption public keys, and one derived her own claim key and claimed with it.
+5. **Employees holding their own keys** is **done for wallet-based employees**: both employees in the 2026-08-25 run held their own 1AM wallets, supplied their own coin and encryption public keys, and one claimed with her own wallet.
 What remains custodial is the seed-based test employees the CLI generates.

 The tax-and-vault appendix describes a four-contract version of this with separate tax and contribution vaults.
 It is superseded — see **What the compiler